marvin-nyalik/Coding-Challenge/README.md

 ## Two Sum Problem
 Given an array of integers nums and an integer target, return the indices of the two numbers such that they add up to the target.

+## Reverse Vowels
+345. Reverse Vowels of a String
+Easy
+4.2K
+2.7K
+Companies
+Given a string s, reverse only all the vowels in the string and return it.

+The vowels are 'a', 'e', 'i', 'o', and 'u', and they can appear in both lower and upper cases, more than once.

+- [ ] Solution in reverse_vowels.rb

 ## Three Sum Problem
 The Three Sum problem involves finding all unique triplets in an array that add up to a specific target sum.